The 2023 application period has closed and grantees have been notified. Please check back in early August 2024 for potential future funding.

 Purpose: Support property owners to install rain gardens to enhance water infiltration and mitigate flooding risks.

-What: Grants in the amount of $200 to support the installation of rain gardens are now available to city of Charleston residents, businesses and organizations.
-This subsidy should cover about half the cost of installing a new rain garden, depending on the size and other factors.
+What: Approved applicants will be trained and awarded $200 towards the purchase of native plants to install a new rain garden at their own private property.
+This subsidy should cover about half the cost of installing a new rain garden, depending on the size, soil and other variable factors.

 How it Works:

 Grantees purchase supplies on their own.
-The $200 will be deducted when you purchase native plants at a designated location.
+The $200 will be deducted when you purchase native plants and supplies at a designated location.

-Grantees have about a month to install the rain garden on their own using resources from the trainings.
+Grantees have about 6 weeks to design, purchase supplies and install the rain garden on their own using resources from the trainings.

-Grantees share pictures and dimensions of their new rain gardens on the City's Rainproof Showcase Map by filling out an easy form.
+Grantees report their efforts by sharing pictures and dimensions of their new rain gardens on the City's Rainproof Showcase Map by filling out a simple one-page online form.